-The FMA needs to be informed beforehand in writing by the interested parties about every intended purchase or sale of qualifying participations (at least 10 percent) in an insurance company, whether direct or indirect.
-Likewise, every intended increase or sale of a qualifying participation, directly or indirectly, must be reported in writing when as a result the participation would reach, fell below or exceed the limit of 20, 30 or 50 percent of the share capital or the voting rights of such an insurance undertaking.
+The FMA must to notified in writing in advance by the interested parties about every intended purchase or sale of qualifying participations in an insurance company, whether direct or indirect.
+Likewise, every intended increase or sale of a qualifying participation, directly or indirectly, must be reported in writing when as a result the participation would reach, fall below or exceed the limit of 20, 30 or 50 percent of the share capital or the voting rights of such an insurance undertaking.
 Even an intended purchase and increase of the participation under 10 percent of the share capital or the voting rights needs to be reported to the FMA, so that the supervision authority can determine whether the interested acquirer could exert significant influence on company management.

 Foreign interested purchaser and seller without a domicile in Liechtenstein and with qualifying participations, directly or indirectly, must announce a domicile delivery address.
-Besides, the FMA needs ancillary information if the interested purchaser is a legal entity from a third country such as clearance certificate and statement from the foreign financial authority.
+In addition, the FMA needs ancillary information if the interested purchaser is a legal entity from a third country, such as a clearance certificate and a statement from the foreign financial authority.